On-route place guide

 Why stop here

-Fredonia is worth prioritizing when you want western New York to feel like a real Route 20 stop zone rather than a long gap between Pennsylvania and the farther-east New York clusters.
+Fredonia is worth prioritizing when you want western New York to feel like a real Route 20 stop zone rather than a long gap between Pennsylvania and the farther-east New York stretches.
 It gives the first western New York pass anchor weight, overnight logic, and enough stop value to justify opening the region now.

 What kind of stop it is